AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/set-up-workfront/configure-timesheets-schedules/schedules-overview.md

    For example, a schedule can be defined as: Monday through Friday, 8 AM to 5 PM, with an hour break for lunch.

-* Workfront uses the schedule to determine when the work day starts and ends.
+* [!DNL Workfront] uses the schedule to determine when the work day starts and ends.

    This does not prevent a user from working on or completing work in [!DNL Workfront] outside normal business hours.
 Generally, it's not necessary to create a new schedule or a schedule exception to focus on work planned in the evening.